During your recommended 5 days isolation

 Day 0 is the day your symptoms started or when you tested positive, whichever came first.
+This means you should not go to work or school.

 Open windows to increase fresh air flow inside.
 The risk of spreading COVID-19 is highest in crowded and poorly ventilated indoor spaces.